 Katherine Balch, Composer-in-Residence

-Katherine Balch completed her Bachelor’s degrees in the Tufts University/New England Conservatory joint-degree program, where she majored in history and political science at Tufts and composition at NEC.
-At the Yale School of Music, she earned her Master’s degree with Aaron Jay Kernis, Chris Theofanidis, and David Lang.
-She is currently pursuing her Doctorate at Columbia University, studying with Georg Haas and Fred Lerdahl.
-When not making or listening to music, she can be found baking, collecting leaves, and playing with her cat, Zarathustra.
+Ms. Balch earned an M.M. from Yale School of Music, studying with Aaron Jay Kernis, David Lang, and Chris Theofanidis, and is currently pursuing her D.M.A. at Columbia University, where she studies with Georg Haas and George Lewis.
+When not making or listening to music, she enjoys cooking, the outdoors, and playing with her cat, Zarathustra.